“My attacker will not take anything away from me.”

 |0

-This work, “My attacker will not take anything away from me.”
-[Image 4 of 4], by SGT Fransico Isreal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “My attacker will not take anything away from me.”, by MaryTherese Griffin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT